-Network applications written on top of OPENSDWN can function both reactively and/or proactively.
-Proactive applications are timer-driven whereas reactive applications use triggers and callbacks to handle events.
-The latter mode of operation is particularly interesting in the context of WiFi networks due where channel quality can change quickly.
+triggers and callbacks to handle events.
+The latter mode of operation is particularly interesting in the context of WiFi networks where channel quality can change quickly.
 To this end, in our current implementation, an application can utilize multiple measurement sources.

-Radio agent interface: Reactive applications can use of a publishsubscribe system of the radio agent.
+Radio agent interface: Reactive applications can make use of a publish-subscribe system which is exposed by the radio agent.
 The former can register a handler to receive notifications on a per-frame granularity.
-In our current implementation, applications register thresholds for link-based (PHY and MAC layer) rx-statistics like receiver signal strength indicator (RSSI), bit-rate, and timestamp of the last received packet.
+In our current implementation, applications register thresholds for link-based (PHY and MAC layer) rx-statistics like signal strength (e.g., RSSI), bit-rate, and timestamp of the last received packet.
 For instance, an application can ask to be notified whenever a frame is received at an agent at an RSSI greater than -70dBm.
-In addition, applications can make use of measurements such as spectral scans or the channel busy time which can be collected by the agents.
+In addition, applications can make use of measurements such as spectral scans or the channel busy time of the wireless environment.

-Middlebox agent interface Communication over the south-bound interface is realized through the exchange of messages according to the vMB protocol.
+Middlebox agent interface: Communication over the southbound interface is realized through the exchange of messages according to the vMB protocol.
 It functions based on two mechanisms:

-- Request-response model: A controller interested in the contents of a remote middlebox, can send a request message to the MB's agent and the corresponding action is performed: part of the existing internal state is read and sent back, modified or deleted, or new data is added.
-This feature is useful for the remote control over the behavior of the machine and represents the proactive behavior of the controller. - Publish-subscribe model: The role of the publisher is taken by the agent, where the controller acts as the subscriber.
-The agent offers a set of events and event parameters to which the controller can register.
-Because a controller is usually not interested in all event messages that can be sent by the publishing agent, a filter is used for selecting the content or the type of event messages.
+- Request-response model: A controller can control a middlebox's state through a Create Read Update Delete (CRUD) API exposed by the MB's agent.
+This invokes the following action: the internal state can be read, modified or deleted, or new state installed.
+This is necessary for proactive remote control over the behavior of a middlebox by a controller. - Publish-subscribe model: The role of the publisher is taken by the agent, where the controller acts as the subscriber.
+The agent offers a set of events and event parameters to which the controller can subscribe.
+Since a controller is usually not interested in all event messages that can be sent by the publishing agent, a filter is used for selecting the content or the type of event messages.

-OpenFlow statistics: OpenFlow provides per flow and port-based statistics of entries through the switch flow tables.
+OpenFlow statistics: OpenFlow provides per-flow and portbased statistics for entries in the flow tables of a switch.
 Applications can query these statistics through the controller to make traffic-aware routing decisions.

-6. RELATED WORK
+VI.
+RELATED WORK

 While software-defined networking and network virtualization principles have been studied intensively for wired environments, not much is known today about how to reap the corresponding benefits in the wireless and home network context.
-In general, it is difficult to port systems such as FlowVisor [37] to WiFi networks, and provide, e.g., bandwidth and CPU isolation on the access point.
+In general, it is difficult to port systems such as FlowVisor [17] to WiFi networks, and provide, e.g., bandwidth and CPU isolation on the access point.

-While there exist a plethora of commercial enterprise WiFi solutions, which typically manage APs centrally via a controller (hosted either in the local network [2], or remotely in the cloud [1]), these solutions do not extend into the purview of cheap low-cost commodity AP hardware that is used by provider networks, nor do they support common, open and programmable interfaces.
+While there exist a plethora of commercial enterprise WiFi solutions, which typically manage APs centrally via a controller (hosted either in the local network [18], or remotely in the cloud [19]), these solutions do not extend into the purview of cheap low-cost commodity AP hardware that is used by provider networks, nor do they support common, open and programmable interfaces.